Zywave/booster/src/_areas/design-system/components/progress-bars.md

 1. **Label**: Text to provide clear feedback to users that the system is actively working on their request.
 Ex: “Loading...” or “Please wait”
 2. **Percentage**: A numeric indicator, typically displayed above or within the Progress bar, showing the completion percentage.
 3. **Bar indicator:** The visual element that represents progress.
 It fills up horizontally as the task progresses.
-4. **Track:** The static area that the bar indicator moves on top of and acts as a fixed visual reference of what the total length and duration of the process could be.
+4. **Track:** The static area that the bar indicator moves within.
+It provides a visual reference for how much of the process remains incomplete.

 See the [Design specs](https://xd.adobe.com/view/334e7f6d-d129-4f38-8d09-a0488d47ca76-661d/grid) for detailed sizing and spacing information